 -

-Perform queries against the local tables and the remote table, and perform a federated query that contains both local and remote tables.
+Perform queries against the local tables, the remote table, and perform a federated query that contains both local and remote tables.

 Notice the executed time is greater when the data is retrieved from a virtual table.